alvinary/artale/README.md

 ```

 As long as you can turn your condition into a unary predicate, you just have to
-rule out models in which constants for which some predicate holds also meet that unary predicate.
+rule out models in which constants for which some specific predicate holds do
+not meet that unary predicate.